ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. Retrieve the list of worksteps within the BPI.
 2. For each workstep in the list, validate that the workstep identifiers are not duplicate.
-3. Create a new workstep within the BPI and verify that it's identifier does not exist in the list of other workstep identifiers.
+3. Create a new workstep within the BPI and verify that its identifier does not exist in the list of other workstep identifiers.
 4. Attempt to create a new workstep within the BPI with the same identifier as an existing workstep and verify that it is rejected.

 Test Passing criteria: